Indivisibility and uniform computational strength: Preliminaries

-Here we collect the general definitions and notations used for the rest of the paper.
 The standard reference on reverse mathematics is Simpson \cite{Simpson}.
 The books by Hirschfeldt \cite{STT} and by Dzhafarov and Mummert \cite{DM} are more computability-oriented treatments of the subject, the latter discussing in detail the reducibilities we employ.
-Our notation and conventions with respect to computability theory are standard and can be found in any modern textbook, e.g., \cite{Soare}.
+Our notation and conventions with respect to computability theory are standard and can be found in any modern textbook, e.g., Soare \cite{Soare}.
 For any set $X$ and $n\in \N$, $X\restr n$ is the truncation of $X$ up through its first $n$ bits.
 If $\sigma\in \N^{<\N}$, then $[\sigma]$ denotes the set of finite or infinite strings extending $\sigma$.
-We will always identify $k$ with the set $\{0,\dotsc, k-1\}$.
-Write $W_e$ for the $e$th c.e.\ set with respect to some computable enumeration of Turing machines.
+We will always identify $k\in \N$ with the set $\{0,\dotsc, k-1\}$.
+Write $W_e$ for the $e$th c.e.\ set with respect to some computable enumeration of Turing machines, and $W_e^X$ for the $e$th $X$-c.e.\ set.